-A character in the show would have us believe that Glass-Steagall led “to the largest sustained period of economic growth in American history, a sixty years expansion of the middle class, the largest increase in productivity and the largest increase in median income.
+A character on the show would have viewers believe that Glass-Steagall led “to the largest sustained period of economic growth in American history, a sixty-year expansion of the middle class, the largest increase in productivity and the largest increase in median income.
 We also won World War II, put a man on the Moon and a computer in everyone’s lap.”
-It’s amazing what a single law can do.
+It’s amazing what one law can do.

-In fact, there was little expansion of the middle class in the fifteen years that followed the bill’s enactment in 1933.
-An increase in productivity really only occurred after the United States entered World War II while putting a man on the moon probably had little to do with financial regulation.
+But there was little expansion of the middle class in the fifteen years after the bill was enacted in 1933.
+Productivity did increase — after the United States entered World War II.
+Putting a man on the Moon probably had little to do with financial regulation.

-The larger point though is that Glass-Steagall inaugurated an era of financial sanity that continued into the postwar period up to the end of the last century; that the separation between banks’ commercial and investment activities was critical to that.
+The broader point is that Glass-Steagall ushered in an era of financial sanity that lasted until the end of the last century; and that the separation of banks’ commercial and investment activities was crucial to that.

-The libertarian Cato Institute’s Mark A. Calabria takes issue with that statement, pointing out that the financial institutions that were most affected by the 2008 meltdown, including Bear Sterns, Lehman Brothers and Merrill Lynch, were all stand alone investment banks.
-“They didn’t take deposits.
-And of course, Fannie and Freddie weren’t even banks.”
+The libertarian Cato Institute’s Mark A. Calabria disagrees, pointing out that the financial institutions that were most affected by the 2008 meltdown — Bear Sterns, Lehman Brothers, Merrill Lynch — were stand-alone investment banks.

-The two government-sponsored enterprises affectionately known as Fannie Mae and Freddie Mac securitized and purchased millions of subprime mortgages before the crisis, providing a false sense of security with their implicit government guarantee which turned out to be an explicit one when push came to shove.
-Both entities were nationalized in 2008 at the expense of billions of dollars.
+The two government-sponsored enterprises affectionately known as Fannie Mae and Freddie Mac securitized and purchased millions of subprime mortgages in the years before the crisis, providing a false sense of security with their implicit government guarantee — which turned out to be an explicit one when push came to shove.
+Both entities were nationalized in 2008.

-As a result, the federal government today assumes or underwrites all of the credit risk on practically every new mortgage that is originated.
-With regard to outstanding mortgages, the government is responsible for 100 percent of the default risk on about $6 trillion of the roughly $10 trillion market.
+As a result, the federal government now assumes or underwrites nearly all credit risk on almost every new mortgage.
+The government is responsible for 100 percent of the default risk on $6 of the $10 trillion in outstanding mortgages.

-It was the artificially propped up housing market that got banks that did combine commercial and investment activities, like Citibank, Wachovia and WaMu, into trouble.
+It was the artificially propped-up housing market that got mixed commercial-investment banks, like Citibank, WaMu and Wachovia, in trouble.

-The most “bizarre” assumption behind Glass-Steagall, however, according to Calabria, is “that somehow commercial banking is risk free.”
+The most “bizarre” assumption behind Glass-Steagall, writes Calabria, is “that somehow commercial banking is risk-free.”

 Anyone ever hear of the savings and loan crisis of the late 1980s and early 1990s?
 No investment banking angle there.
 How about the 400+ small and medium banks that failed in the recent crisis?
 According to the FDIC, not one of them was brought down by proprietary trading.

-Contrary to what proponents of reinstating Glass-Steagall seem to believe, “diversification generally reduces risk,” writes Calabria.
-What the financial industry needs is not more government intervention nor regulation but less of both.
+Contrary to what proponents of reinstating Glass-Steagall believe, “diversification generally reduces risk,” according to Calabria.
+What the financial industry needs is not more government intervention or regulation, but less.